Mixed Movement Art School

 Supporting our capacity to offer NOTAFLOF (No One Turned Away For Lack of Funds) for all of our projects

-Questions we will keep present throughout the program:
+Questions we will keep present throughout our programs:

 How does movement practice fit into the ecosystem of our lives?